Robina Stadium: Stadium

 Beginning in November 2011, the stadium hosted the Gold Coast Sevens, the first event in the annual IRB Sevens World Series of rugby sevens.
 The country's leg of the series had previously been staged in Adelaide in early autumn (March/April) at the Adelaide Oval, but was put up for bidding upon the expiry of Adelaide's hosting contract.

 In Round 4 of the 2014 NRL season, a 3-foot brown snake invaded the stadium, now known as Cbus Super Stadium, during a match between the Titans and Queensland rivals the North Queensland Cowboys.
 No one was injured, with the snake remaining in the southeast corner until midway through the game.

 In 2015, the venue hosted the United Arab Emirates Football team as they prepared for the Asian Cup and it also hosted three Brisbane Roar Asian Champions League fixtures in February, March and May.

 The Stadium hosted Game 3 of the 2021 State of Origin series, originally scheduled to be played at Stadium Australia in Sydney.
 But due to a COVID-19 outbreak in Sydney at the time, The Game was moved to McDonald Jones Stadium in Newcastle before being moved a second time to Robina Stadium.

-American rock band Kiss performed at the stadium during their End of the Road World Tour on September 10, 2022, this was the last show of the tour in Australia.
+American rock band Kiss performed at the stadium during their End of the Road World Tour on 10 September 2022.

+Monster Jam made its debut at the stadium on 21 October 2023 for 2 shows.

+In September 2024, the stadium will hosted a FIFA World Cup 2026 Qualifier, with Australia hosting Bahrain in front of 24,664.
+In December 2024, the Matildas played a friendly against Brazil in front of 25,297.